Connect with us

 on

-Customers have a wide range of options available to them these days regarding how they choose to pay for items in stores.
+Customers have many options regarding how they choose to pay for store items.
 Credit cards have far surpassed cash as the preferred payment method, and your business needs to ensure that you are protecting your customers’ sensitive data.
 You do this through what is known as Payment Card Industry Data Security Standard (PCI DSS) compliance.
 Here’s what you need to know to implement PCI compliance in your retail business.

 What Is PCI Compliance?

 Identity theft has become a significant threat, and credit card companies have taken notice.
 The PCI DSS results from a collaboration between American Express, Discover, JCB, MasterCard, and Visa.
-These major credit card companies implemented a series of standards and best practices regarding the processing of credit card payments.
-This serves to protect not just the credit card companies but their customers as well.
+These major credit card companies implemented standards and best practices for processing credit card payments.
+This protects not just the credit card companies but their customers as well.

-Any business that accepts credit card payments, no matter the company’s size or the industry it is in, must comply with the PCI guidelines.
+Any business that accepts credit card payments, regardless of the company’s size or industry, must comply with the PCI guidelines.
 It is important to note that business volume does come into play in determining the specific requirements for compliance.
 This is based on the number of credit card transactions processed in the previous 12 months.

 What Is the Penalty for Non-Compliance?

 Although PCI compliance is not a legal requirement, there are still penalties for not complying with the guidelines for your particular tier.
 You won’t face prosecution or jail time for non-compliance, but you could be forced to pay steep penalty fees.
-These fines can range from $5,000 to $100,000 per month that your business does not comply with.
+These fines can range from $5,000 to $100,000 monthly if your business does not comply.

-For larger companies, these fines may not seem like such a big deal.
+These fines may not seem like such a big deal for larger companies.
 However, for a smaller business, a penalty could mean the end of the business.
 Even though you are not legally bound by the PCI requirements, it is still in your best interest to follow the best practices to avoid paying these costly fines, not to mention the potential hit to your company’s reputation.

 What Are the Requirements for Compliance?

-The first step is to catalog and diagram your data environment.
-This includes things like networks, routers, computers, point-of-sale systems and other connected electronics.
-You’ll need to include any devices that interact with your customers’ credit card data.
+The first step is to catalogue and diagram your data environment.
+This includes networks, routers, computers, point-of-sale systems and other connected electronics.
+You must have devices that interact with your customer’s credit card data.
 The diagram should demonstrate how that data flows through your system to ensure that all pathways are protected.

-Once you have a firm understanding of how your data system works, you can establish policies and procedures to maintain control over that data.
+Once you understand how your data system works, you can establish policies and procedures to control that data.
 You’ll need to install firewalls and encryption processes to protect the data throughout all phases of your system.
 The PCI DSS outlines the specific methods that are approved for this purpose.

-Your policies also need to include language explaining the need for updating software and hardware passwords and configurations.
-The default settings tend not to be secure enough, making it easy for hackers and other data thieves to access your system.
+Your policies must also include language explaining the need for updating software and hardware passwords and configurations.
+The default settings are not secure enough, making it easy for hackers and other data thieves to access your system.
 You should continually update the passwords and settings as soon as you install new equipment or software.

 Finally, you’ll need to monitor your protocols on an ongoing basis.
 As thieves become more sophisticated, your system needs to as well.
 Watch out for any potential vulnerabilities in your system so that you can address them as quickly as possible.
 Thieves look for any potential access point, so time is of the essence in this case.